tech-ken/bulletin-board/README.md

 # bulletin-board

-A sample app of building a web app with CRUD functions.
+A sample app of building a web app with CRUD functions with authentication function built in.